Types of Debt

 Secured loans

-If you opt for a secured loan it’s imperative to be aware that if you don’t keep payments up-to-date your creditors have the option to seize your assets, sending you further into a debt spiral.
+It’s important to be aware that if you don’t keep up with your secured loan payments, your creditors have the option to seize your assets which could send you further into a debt spiral.

 Unsecured loans

-Unsecured debt is any type of debt that’s not secured by a physical thing.
-Credit card debt, medical bills and payday loans are all examples of unsecured debt.
-Without collateral, an individual has no way to reduce this kind of debt besides using savings or obtaining a loan to pay it off.
+Unsecured debt is any type of debt not secured by an asset, such as credit cards, medical bills, and payday loans.
+Without collateral, an individual has no way to reduce their debt level besides using savings or obtaining a loan.

 Mortgage